rackerlabs/technical-blog/_posts/2015-07-29-install-openstack-from-source.md

     EOF

 Copy the sample keystone conf file provided by the keystone project and set the database and token info within the file:
-Note: For a production system set a more complex token than what is used in this example.
+Note: For a production system, set a more complex token than what is used in this example.

     mv  /etc/keystone/keystone.conf.sample /etc/keystone/keystone.conf
     sed -i "s|database]|database]\nconnection = mysql://keystone:keystone@$MY_IP/keystone|g" /etc/keystone/keystone.conf